bcahlit/DDPG/README.md

 h5py 2.7.1

-If using GPU, CUDA 8 and CuDNN 7

 ## To Launch
-From the HFO folder, run the train_agents.sh file to launch.
-Command looks like
+From the project folder, run the train_agents.sh file to launch.
+Command looks like ln HFO to project
+'ln -s /Users/bcahlit/environment/HFO ./ '

-'bash ../pytorch_codebase/train_agents.sh [random seed] [port] [lognum] [options]'
+'bash ./pytorch_codebase/train_agents.sh [random seed] [port] [lognum] [options]'

-'bash ../pytorch_codebase/train_agents.sh 92 5000 9 1'
+'bash ./pytorch_codebase/train_agents.sh 92 5000 9 1'

 Models are saved to pytorch_models folder.
 To playback and existing model set the PLAYBACK flag to True and set the appropriate model to load in the train_agents.py file.